Etna: the fiery giant of Sicily

 - Etna porcini mushrooms

-They are served sautéed, grilled, or as a seasoning for fresh pasta, appreciated for their strong aroma and meaty texture.
+They are served sautéed, grilled or as a condiment for fresh pasta.
+They are appreciated for their strong aroma and meaty texture.

-One of the symbolic dishes of the Etna area.
-It is sausage cooked over chestnut wood, giving it an unmistakable smoky aroma.
+It is one of the symbolic dishes of the Etna area.
+It is sausage cooked over chestnut wood, which gives it a distinctive smoky aroma.
 Often served with seasonal vegetables or roasted potatoes.

 3. Pasta alla Norma (Etna version)

-Fried eggplant, salted ricotta, and tomato: a Sicilian classic that takes on an even more intense character on Etna’s slopes thanks to the quality of local ingredients.
+Fried eggplant, salted ricotta and tomato: a Sicilian classic that on the slopes of Etna takes on an even more intense character thanks to the quality of local ingredients.

 4. Local cheeses